skip to content

 Spectral skills are sources of quick self-utility.
 They can be used to protect your own life or mitigate a full-on assault from your opponents.

-In PvE, Spectral Grasp is really the only skill from this category used as it provides decent CC.
-In PvP and WvW, however, all of these skills are seen to some degree whether that would be Spectral Armor for defense, Spectral Walk for reactionary mobility, Spectral Ring for unblockable CC, or Lich Form for a massive power damage burst.
+In PvE, is really the only skill from this category used as it provides decent CC.
+In PvP and WvW, however, all of these skills are seen to some degree whether that would be for defense, for reactionary mobility, for unblockable CC, or for a massive power damage burst.

 Wells